2019 CSCO Young Investigator Travel Awards

-The AACR is pleased to have a partnership with the Chinese Society for Clinical Oncology (CSCO) that offers travel awards to AACR members who attend the AACR Annual Meeting to later attend and present their work at the CSCO Annual Meeting, taking place each September in Xiamen, China.
-The goal of the travel award is to promote international scientific exchange.
+The AACR is pleased to have a partnership with the Chinese Society for Clinical Oncology (CSCO) that offers travel awards to AACR members who attend the AACR Annual Meeting to present their work at the CSCO Annual Meeting, which takes place each September in Xiamen, China.
+The goal of the travel award is to promote international scientific exchange and collaboration in cancer research, prevention and treatment.

-Applicants will be asked to submit their AACR abstract control number, CV (including a list of publications), and a short personal statement (125 words or less) describing their research area and interests, current work setting, and reasons for attending the CSCO Annual Meeting.
+Applicants will be asked to submit their AACR abstract control number, CV (including a list of publications), and a short personal statement (250 words or less) describing their research area and interests, current work setting, and plans for how they will communicate and share among their colleagues technical session content and experiences from the 2019 CSCO Annual Meeting.

 - Applicants must be full-time graduate students currently engaged in their doctoral research, medical students, residents, clinical or postdoctoral fellows, or early-career investigators (within 15 years of doctoral-level degree conferral at the time of application).